skarllot/visualstudio-docs.pt-br/docs/modeling/how-to-access-and-constrain-the-current-selection.md

 ---
-title: "Como: acessar e restringir a seleção atual | Documentos do Microsoft" ms.custom: ms.date: 11/04/2016 ms.reviewer:
+title: 'How to: Access and Constrain the Current Selection | Microsoft Docs' ms.custom: ms.date: 11/04/2016 ms.reviewer: